 In most cases the negative reports you see come from people in the water filtration industry.
-Water ionizer sales have had serious impact on sales of basic water filtration products.
-Reverse osmosis in particular has been hit hard because of the acidity of water treated by RO and the growing awareness of the benefits of alkalinity in diets.
+Water ionizer sales have had a serious impact on sales of basic water filtration products.
+Reverse osmosis, in particular, has been hit hard because of the acidity of water treated by RO and the growing awareness of the benefits of alkalinity in diets.

 Another source of negative claims, debunking or dismissal of the benefits of ionized water are medical professionals – some “traditional” medical professionals, others recommend alternative and natural medical therapies.
 When it comes to those “alternative” practitioners you’ll find that they either have their own line of health supplements, are a spokesperson for a line of health products or resell health supplements.

 Some people “debunk” ionized water just because they like to debunk.
 They often have published multiple articles or web pages debunking other products, concepts, treatments or therapies.
 It won’t take long to realize that there are far more people – and far more qualified – people talking about the benefits of the water than those saying ionized water is “junk science.”

 A number of negative articles include snippets or abstracts of research done using ionized water.
 Most of these quoted research papers were done over a decade ago using older water ionizer technology that did not use the same advanced filtration technology or electrodes found in most water ionizers today.
 At one point water ionizers used aluminum electrodes!
 (Respected and established water ionizer manufacturers now use platinum/titanium electrodes exclusively)